 I warn you writing a book is going to test you in ways you will have never considered.
 Just when you thought it was time to slow down, more opportunities for personal growth appear.

 Never doubt that you are good enough to write a book or think that no one wants to hear your story.
 Have faith and trust.
 They will.

 We can never truly know what goes on in another’s life.
 We read comments in Facebook groups and shares on personal pages, but nothing will prepare others for the story you share.
 These daily snippets do not tell the whole story – they are moments in time.
 Others cannot be in your body to know what life is like for you when you are in the midst of your worst times.

 When you bare your heart and soul, you will feel vulnerable.
 This is exposing to others the bones of who you are.
 They will love it, and if they don’t, then they are not your people.

-When my life changed again just a short while ago, I was angry, not raging, more of a fed up angry.
+When my spine fractured, I was angry, not raging, more of a fed-up angry.
 I stared at the sky and asked why?
 And then I could see that no matter what my outcome is, others would want to see what is possible for them.
 From experience, I know that when stories are shared that others will see you in a new light.
 The light of understanding.

 This is a perfect time to dare to be, to heal, be vulnerable, dig out your courage and dare to inspire.